brent-franklin/my-notes-clone/README.md

 Before the app can run we need to set some environment variables

-Create a .env.local file in the home directory
+Create a .env.local file in the root directory
 ```bash
 touch .env.local
 ```